 In Science this week, we had fun investigating the best material for armour.
 We tried paper, card, fabric and foil, testing each to see which would be the best?
 Which do you think would be the best?

 In Maths, we have been comparing numbers, investigating which are greater than, less than or equal to.
 We used the mathematical signs to show our answers.

 Maths - Hedgehog Class have been very busy exploring numbers and patterns this week.
 We really enjoyed playing a game outside with our friends, jumping on numbers ‘one more’ or ‘one less’, as well as filling in missing numbers in different sequences.

 Music - We have been very musical this week too; we have enjoyed playing some percussion instruments, listening and playing different rhythms.
 On Friday we also enjoyed a singing workshop from Quintin Cowan – a great end to a busy week!

 This week Hedgehog Class enjoyed reading 'King Jack and the Dragon’ by Peter Bentley & Helen Oxenbury.
 It sparked lots of fabulous learning!

 We wrote a list of all the items King Jack used to make his castle den, painted pictures of dragons, made up our own stories about dragons and kings and made our own castle dens too.

-Phonics – We been superstars this week, segmenting lots of words to spell them using our knowledge of phase 3 phonemes.
+Phonics – We have been superstars this week, segmenting lots of words to spell them using our knowledge of phase 3 phonemes.

 Science – In Science we have been looking carefully at objects, working out what they are made from (metal, plastic, wood…).